snudm-starlab/PET/README.md

 ```

 ## Run Your Own Training
-* We provide scripts for pre-training, pruning and testing.
+* We provide scripts for training and testing.
 Followings are key arguments:
     * arch: architecture type
     * compression-rate: target compreesion rate
-    * srp: whether use srp or not
+    * is-SPS: whether use PET or not
-    * pruning-stage: the stage of pruning, use 0 for single-staged pruning
-    * pruning-iter: number of pruning iterations
-    * pruning-period: number of epochs for pruning process
-    * decreasing: decreasing type for connectivity parameters
     * save-dir: path for saving checkpoints
     * pretrained-model: path for pre-trained model to be pruned